APAI.runv0.1

 # Reads: Agent tool-call metadata only

 # Accesses: No network access.
-No filesystem access beyond the decision log.
+No filesystem access beyond package-store artifact and receipt.

 # Spends: No spend.

-# Exposes: Decision log is local; not exported.
+# Exposes: Package-store artifact and receipt are local; not exported.

 # Approvals: Operator approval to deactivate any rule.